 Responsible and efficient use of domestic garden bores as a fit-for-purpose source of water helps reduce use of highly treated drinking water from scheme supply for the purpose of irrigating lawns and gardens.
 Garden bores not only reduce demand on the scheme, but spread the impacts of water abstraction through localised pumping of small volumes across many thousands of drawpoints, rather than the alternative of pumping large volumes from distant public supply bores and importing the water to urban areas.
+However, there are now a significant number of garden bores and they are not always used sparingly.

-The use of urban garden bores and so-called 'stock and domestic' bores is managed under the provisions of the Water Agencies (Water Use) By-Laws 2010.
+The use of domestic garden bores is managed under the provisions of the Water Agencies (Water Use) By-Laws 2010.
 These specify permanent sprinkler restrictions that apply to Area 3 Perth/Mandurah, covering most of the Gnangara groundwater allocation plan area.